-The IR window placed directly on top of the top deadlayer is composed of a thin 0.01016 cm Kapton tape window and a 0.000847 cm Al Mylar layer.
-Both the Ge crystal top edges, and the top of the inner coaxial were assumed to be squared, rather than rounded, the manufacture did not specify these features.
-In the left image of Figure 2, the outer deadlayer can be seen, and it was assumed to be a lithium drifted surface.
-The inner deadlayer contact, was assumed to be boron implanted contact.
+The IR window placed directly above the top deadlayer is composed of a thin 0.01016 cm Kapton tape window and a 0.000847 cm Al Mylar layer.
+Both the Ge crystal top edges and the top of the inner coaxial were assumed to be squared, rather than rounded, since the manufacture did not specify these features.
+In the left image of Figure 2 the outer deadlayer can be seen, and it was assumed to be a lithium drifted surface.
+The inner deadlayer contact was assumed to be a boron implanted contact.
 Neither of these materials were explicitly stated in the detector schematic, and the compositional assumptions were based on previous knowledge of p-type HPGe detectors.
-[1] The materials used for other components in the MCNP model were standard for HPGe detectors, and a full list can be found in Table 4.
-All material composition data was found in Los Alamos National Laboratory’s (LANL) ACE Data Tables or Pacific North Western National Laboratory’s (PNNL) Compendium of Material Composition Data for Radiation Transport Modeling.
-[4] [5] The cross-sectional data library used was mcplib84 (.84p), for photon transport and which was composed of 278 energy groups.
+[1] The materials used for other components in the MCNP model were standard for HPGe detectors and a full list can be found in Table 4.
+All material composition data was found in Los Alamos National Laboratory’s ACE Data Tables or Pacific North Western National Laboratory’s Compendium of Material Composition Data for Radiation Transport Modeling.
+[4] [5] The cross-sectional data library used was mcplib84 (.84p) for photon transport which was composed of 278 energy groups.